July 10, 2023

 Facilitating meaningful discussions on accessible design choices and improvements

-The use of 3D rendering in showcasing accessibility features enables architects to facilitate meaningful discussions with stakeholders about design choices and improvements.
-The detailed and immersive visualizations help stakeholders envision the final result and assess the effectiveness of the proposed accessible design elements.
+Using 3D rendering in showcasing accessibility features enables architects to facilitate meaningful discussions with stakeholders about design choices and improvements.
+The detailed and immersive visualizations help stakeholders envision the result and assess the effectiveness of the proposed accessible design elements.
 This collaborative dialogue allows for the identification of potential challenges or areas for improvement, leading to more refined and comprehensive accessibility solutions.

 Gaining consensus and ensuring compliance with accessibility standards